-The Best Ski Resorts to Escape the Crowds
+9 Best Ski Resorts to Escape the Crowds

 Big Sky features beefy terrain for those looking for extreme skiing experiences.
-Combine that with crazy steeps, impressive backcountry access, and Montana powder that can reach up to 30 feet, you’ll soon understand why Big Sky, Montana is the ultimate skiing destination for big mountain skiers looking for a little more solitude.
+Combine that with crazy steeps, impressive backcountry access, and Montana powder that can reach up to 30 feet, you’ll soon understand why Big Sky is the ultimate ski destination for big mountain skiers looking for a little more solitude.
+On a clear day, Big Sky’s Lone Mountain peak treats skiers to stunning views of 10 Montana mountain ranges, as well as Idaho and Wyoming mountains including the Tetons.

 Big Sky also features beginner terrain that makes it a great place for family skiing activities.
 Lone Wolf, Mr. K, and Cinnabar are wide green runs where you can hone your skiing skills before conquering the steeper trails.